Flyer53/jsPanel/README.md

 Default: there is no default for this option

-The keys/values of the option.ajax configuration object are used in the same way as the arguments for jQuery.ajax() would be used.
+The settings of the option.ajax configuration object are used in the same way as the arguments for jQuery.ajax() would be used.

 **For detailed information about the jQuery.ajax() configuration refer to the [jQuery API](http://api.jquery.com/jQuery.ajax/).**